hugoalh-studio/unique-array-nodejs/SECURITY.md

 - Your account's platform (e.g.: GitHub, GitLab, ...).
 - Your account's username (e.g.: `@octocat`).
 - Project's ID or repository URI.
-  - Project's ID is displayed at the top part of readme (i.e.: `README` file), below the project display name (i.e.: header), inside a code block.
+  - Project's ID is displayed at the top part of the Readme (file: `README.md`), below the project display name (i.e.: header), inside a code block.
 - Affected branches, commits, tags, and/or versions.
   - Versions must be listed as supported.
   - For multiple versions, you can use version range instead.